TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 [servers] [unban] [voiceChannels] [webhook]
 ```

-## About the bot
-I got the idea of creating the C-REAL bot from [Cerealwithnomilk](https://www.youtube.com/channel/UCxX7O68badw2sBbcvQK0wBQ); the bot is named after this guy.
-And a shout out to cyxl#9986 for helping me making C-REAL.

 You can already tell most of the commands by its name.
 But if you are still confused with the command: go read manual.md.